 We have been in the business of psychometric assessment since 1984.
 The inability to retain staff has a real a measurable cost to businesses in the UK and around the world.
 It is widely accepted that it costs at least £8,000 to recruit a new person.
 In the event they don’t succeed in the role the ‘lost opportunity’ really hits the bottom line.

 A CV is typically a good indicator of whether a person has been successful in past jobs and gained experience.It is not a reliable indicator of future success.
-A psychometric assessment like the McQuaig Psychometric System gives a hiring manager or recruiter the tools they need to understand a person more completely.
-Our system will also give the recruiter the right questions to ask during the interview process.
+A psychometric assessment like McQuaig gives a hiring manager or recruiter the tools they need to understand a person more completely.
+McQuaig will also give the recruiter the right questions to ask during the interview process.